Bohemian Writers Club

 Nav always had to take a shit twenty minutes into his Officer of the Deck watch, which was funny to everyone except Weps, who had to stop eating his off-going meal and re-take the watch.
 This was the daily routine.
 Weps would stand his eight hours, and Nav would come up around the seven-hour mark and ask the normal questions.
 Where are we in the world?
 Still in the Red Sea.
 Any mission updates?
 We came up to periscope depth about 3 hours ago, low sea state, Dive had no problem keeping us up.
 Copied the broadcast and pulled message traffic.
 No updates.
 Grabbed News and Sports too, which is nice.
 Contact picture?
 No one.
 Just us out here.
 Had a trace come in from our stern at PD, so we held and did another baffle clear… turned out to be biologics.
 They come in a lot stronger once we’re shallow here than they did in the Atlantic.

 Satisfied with his briefing, Nav would flip through the messages likely to be sent off the boat at his PD trip and drink his first coffee.
 Once everyone completed their tours, the watch leaders: Nav, Dive, Chief of the Watch, me, Engineer of the Watch, everyone would go to the wardroom and fill up their coffee cups again and go over the plan for the next 8 hours.
 Then us officers would sit and eat our on-coming meal.
 Nav would eat quick and relieve early.
 The rest of us would eat slowly, talk about anything to postpone relieving the watch until we absolutely have to, and say hi to Weps when he came down from Control for his off-going meal.
 Happy to be off watch, he would normally come down and talk shit; Weps was a good guy and we liked him a lot.
 I would listen to him for a little while, and then go up to control and relieve Torp-O Dan.
 Once I did, Nav would grab Torp-O Dan’s arm and say “can you get Weps?
 I need to shit.”
 Torp-O Dan would snicker every time and say “you got it sir.”
 I would snicker every time, anticipating Wep’s exasperated groan that he made every time.
 It never got less funny.
 Weps would come back to control, every time halfway into his meal, and cut off the Nav, who tried to give him a proper watch turnover.
 I have no questions Nav I relieve you.
-Nav would run out of control and take half an hour to shit, while Weps steamed and bitched about his meal getting cold.
+Nav would run out of Control and take half an hour to shit, while Weps steamed and bitched about his meal getting cold.
 It was my favorite part of the day.

 Every submarine is named after a state or a city.
 The ballistic missile subs, the “boomers,” the ones with the nukes on board, those were named after states.
 Their only mission was to be quiet and hold the big stick.
 If you ranked every country in the world by their firepower it would go: USA, Russia, China, a single USS Ohio-class ballistic missile submarine, and we have a bunch of them.
 But they didn’t really do missions; they drive in quiet circles and wait to start and end World War Three.
 The subs that do everything else, those are called fast-attacks, or fast boats.
 They’re named after cities and do the real stuff.
 There is a saying in the Submarine Force: fast boat real boat.
 Every submarine is named after a state or a city and has a slogan.
 My boat was the USS Newport News, a real boat.
 Our slogan was “Thunder From Below,” which if you say fast enough sounds like “Thunder Buffalo.”
 Three of my sailors got a thigh tattoo of a buffalo head with lightning bolts for horns.
-An officer friend of mine got Real Boat on his fingers.
+Dustin has Real Boat on his fingers.
 I have a scuba diving rooster on my right foot and a pig in an inner tube on my left.
 On submarines we don’t really get anchor tattoos; gone are those days, or maybe that is just a surface thing.
 Compensating.
 You don’t need serious tattoos when your job is in the real shit.
 Fast boat real boat, thunder buffalo.

 Our sanitary tank was pumped overboard by, well… by a pump.
 Apparently it was a small pump, and there was a pretty small opening from the tank to the pump itself, which would suck all the contents of the tank into a vacuum and out of the hull of the boat.
 You couldn’t flush anything that wasn’t shit or toilet paper from a toilet; that was gospel.
 If you did, the pump could lock up, or jam, or the opening could be covered.
 We had a special-super-secret-squirrel team come on board once, and on the first day they ate all the strawberries, and one of the technicians flushed his brass belt buckle down a toilet.
 Auxiliaryman 1st Class Henson volunteered.
 We got one of the nuclear-disaster big yellow radiation suits and put him in it and gave him a pair of swimming goggles for extra measure.
 He opened the tank, and I made the announcement for no one to shit for as long as you can hold it (which was overkill; we could do a code yellow, which means you can piss and shit but just not flush and is a semi-common thing for when there’s sans maintenance; we have signs for it and everything.
 I just wanted to make that announcement).
 After about thirty minutes in the tank, Henson found the belt buckle, which he handed back to the special-super-secret-squirrel technician unwashed.
 We hosed Henson down and the captain gave him an award at the end of the deployment.
 Since we were technically in a combat zone, Captain gave him the “Global War on Terrorism Combat Expeditionary Medal,” which sounded super badass and was well-deserved.
 No one else wanted to climb into that tank.